Jashnm/nextjs-blog/readme.md

 ##### Special thanks to Scott Moss and Frontend Masters for the amazing NextJs workshop.

-While you can also use github-markdown-css using npm or CDN link, but it doesn't supports dark mode.
-Its CSS in this repo is refractored to support dark mode.
+github-markdown-css lacks dark mode support, so to overcome this, all you've to do is, add a color: "inherit" property to the div element containing markdown content.
+It's completely sufficient for basic usage.

 Screenshots -

 <img src="https://user-images.githubusercontent.com/50929873/89986618-6d986680-dc9a-11ea-80a3-d624bc4093a2.png" width="49.5%" /> <img src="https://user-images.githubusercontent.com/50929873/89986630-725d1a80-dc9a-11ea-9bb1-537f1fd1abfd.png" width="49.5%"/>